Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Benchmark Evaluation

 \section{Benchmark Evaluation}

 In this section, we compare our method with other multi-view registration methods for lidar point clouds.
-The experiment will be divided into two parts: Section \ref{virtual_point_cloud} evaluates all methods with known feature association on virtual point clouds, and Section \ref{real_dataset} evaluates the overall BA pipeline including both optimization solver and feature association on various real-world open datasets.
+The experiment will be divided into two parts: Section \ref{virtual_point_cloud} evaluates all methods with known feature association on {synthetic} point clouds, and Section \ref{real_dataset} evaluates the overall BA pipeline including both optimization solver and feature association on various real-world open datasets.

-To verify the effectiveness of our method, we compare it with four state-of-the-art methods that focus on the lidar bundle adjustment (or similar) problem: Eigen-Factor (EF) \cite{ferrer2019eigen}, BALM \cite{liu2021balm}, Plane Adjustment (PA) \cite{zhou2021pi} and BAREG \cite{huang2021bundle}.
+To verify the effectiveness of our method, we compare it with four state-of-the-art methods that focus on the lidar bundle adjustment (or similar) problem: Eigen-Factor (EF) \cite{ferrer2019eigen}, BALM \cite{liu2021balm}, Plane Adjustment (PA) \cite{zhou2021pi}, and BAREG \cite{huang2021bundle}.
 Among them, EF\footnote{\url{https://gitlab.com/gferrer/eigen-factors-iros2019}}, BALM\footnote{\url{https://github.com/hku-mars/BALM}}, BAREG\footnote{\url{https://hyhuang1995.github.io/bareg/}} are open sourced, so we use the available implementation on Github.
 PA is not available anywhere, so we re-implemented it in C++.
-To reduce the time cost of PA, we used the reduced Jacobian and residual technique in \cite{zhou2020efficient} (we derived it based on the cost function in Equation (10) of \cite{zhou2021pi}), which avoids the enumeration of each individual point, and the Schur complement trick, which reduces the linear equation dimension at each optimization iteration.
-The re-implemented PA uses the same LM algorithm pipeline as in Algorithm \ref{algo-LM} to make a fair comparison.
+To reduce the time cost of PA, we used the reduced Jacobian and residual technique in \cite{zhou2020efficient} (we derived it based on the cost function in Equation (10) of \cite{zhou2021pi}), which avoids the enumeration of each individual point.
+The re-implemented PA is solved by the Ceres solver with ``DENSE\_SCHUR" \cite{AgarwalCeresSolver2022}, which leverages the Schur complement trick to reduce the linear equation dimension at each optimization iteration.
+To better exploit the separable structure reducing the solving time, {we also compare with PA with inner iterations enabled in Ceres (denoted as ``PA (inner)")}.